Éléonore-Jean-Nicolas Soleil

-Éléonore-Jean-Nicolas Soleil (Cherbourg, 6 January 1767 – Octeville, 11 March 1824) was a French Navy officer and captain.
+Éléonore-Jean-Nicolas Soleil (6 January 1767 – 11 March 1824) was a French Navy officer.

 Biography

 Born to the family of a surgeon, Soleil started sailing on a merchantman in 1783.
 In 1785, he served in the French Royal Navy on a fluyt, before returning to merchant shipping.

 In August 1789, Soleil joined up as a volunteer aboard on the Brillant.
 He returned to commerce again in 1790.

 On 1 April 1793, Soleil joined the Navy as a midshipman first class, serving on Brillant again.
 In February 1794, he was promoted to ensign, and served on the Généreux from March.

 Soleil was promoted to lieutenant in December 1794, and to commander in March 1796, serving as second captain on Généreux.
 In July 1796, he was appointed on the Formidable.

 In May 1798, Soleil received command of the frigate Diane.
 He took part in the Battle of the Nile, managing to escape to Malta.
 In August 1800, as the Siege of Malta approached its conclusion and Malta was about to fall to the British, he was ordered back to France.
 Diane was however intercepted by the British blockade and captured by HMS Success, HMS Northumberland and HMS Genereux.